Basic Fried Donuts

 And since I can’t really bake or cook right now, I am glad that I had a few things made up before I left for the Philippines, where I learned I am expecting.

 So here is one of them- Basic fried donuts.
 You will love this as your base recipe for all other kinds of glazes and toppings.
-Let’s begin!
+If you want elaborate versions, we also have Boston Cream Donuts and Tiramisu Donuts.

 Basic Fried Donuts